DeepHorizons/awesome-house/README.md

 The landing page of the website lists nearing events (events that are within a month of the current date) and a list of tasks.
 Tasks that are done will be striked through.
-If the checkbox of the to-do, the box will strike out, but a check box is only visible if a user is logged in.
+If the checkbox of the to-do is checked, the box will strike out, but a check box is only visible if a user is logged in.

 A user that is not registered can only access the read only portion of the site.